Skip to main content

 BrowserA drop-down list with Chrome, Firefox, Safari, MicrosoftEdge, and Internet Explorer.
 It also provides a None option, which allows you to specify the browser in the Capabilities section as described below.

-CapabilitiesThe part of the screen where you can add capabitlies for your specific webdriver.
-Refer to your webdriver documentation for information about the capabilities your webdriver supports.
+CapabilitiesThe part of the screen where you can add capabilities for your specific WebDriver.
+Refer to your WebDriver documentation for information about the capabilities your WebDriver supports.

 note